-222 ARTICLE II 223 GOVERNMENT STRUCTURE SECTION 2.10.
-224 225 City council creation; number; election.
+222 ARTICLE II

-The legislative authority of the government of the city, except as otherwise specifically 226 provided in this charter, shall be vested in a city council to be composed of a mayor and 227 seven councilmembers.
-The city council established shall in all respects be a successor to 228 and continuation of the governing authority under prior law.
-The mayor and councilmembers shall be elected in the manner provided by general law and this charter.
+- 223 GOVERNMENT STRUCTURE - 224 SECTION 2.10. - 225 City council creation; number; election. - 226 The governing authority of the government of the city, except as otherwise specifically - 227 provided in this charter, shall be vested in a city council to be composed of seven - 228 councilmembers.
+The city council established shall in all respects be a successor to and continuation of the governing authority under prior law.
+The councilmembers shall be elected in the manner provided by general law and this charter.

-City council terms and qualifications for office.
+Mayor and city council terms and qualifications for office.

 The mayor and members of the city council shall serve for terms of four years and until their respective successors are elected and qualified.
-No person shall be eligible to serve as mayor or councilmember unless such person shall have been a resident of the city for 12 months prior to the date of election of mayor or councilmembers of the council; each such person shall continue to reside therein during his or her period of service and be registered and qualified to vote in municipal elections of this city.
-In addition to the above requirements, no person shall be eligible to serve as a councilmember representing a city council district unless such person has been a resident of the district he or she seeks to represent for a continuous period of at least six months immediately prior to the date of the election for councilmember and continues to reside in such district during his or her period of service.
+No person shall be eligible to serve as mayor or councilmember unless that person shall have been a resident of the city for a continuous period of at least 12 months immediately prior to the date of election of mayor or members of the city council; each shall continue to reside therein during that member's period of service and be registered and qualified to vote in municipal elections of the city.
+In addition to the foregoing requirements, no person shall be eligible to serve as a councilmember representing a council district unless that person has been a resident of the district such person seeks to represent for a continuous period of at least six months immediately prior to the date of the election for councilmember and continues to reside in such district during that person's period of service.